ekmungi/ekmungi/README.md

 I am also an avid (private) photographer.
 I love singing, mostly hindi old melodies from 60s-80s and bhajans.

 In my free time I looking to improve my skills in application of computer vision to raspberry pi.
+I am interested in collaborating with people on connected devices in healthcare.

 <!--
 **ekmungi/ekmungi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.